 That is why all gemstones should be carefully stored.
 The biggest attention should be paid to emeralds, pearls, opals, turquoise, and moonstone.
 Some gemstones can fade if exposed to light.
 The most subjected to fading are citrine, amethyst, and topaz.

 For more information on how to store your gemstones, please refer to the Gemological Institute of America’s recommendations (Link).

 Still did not find the answer to your answers about precious stones?
 Find frequently asked questions in the section below:

-Is a Rock Crystal Synonymous to a Precious Gemstone?
+Is a Rock Crystal Synonymous with a Precious Gemstone?

 Absolutely not.
 Rock crystal is a transparent, colorless variety of quartz, while a precious gemstone is mostly applied to more expensive mineral species, such as diamond, ruby, sapphire, and emerald.
 Rock crystal refers to quartz only.
-Precious gemstone applied to 300 gems.
+Precious gemstones were applied to 300 gems.

 What is the Most Precious Gemstone?

 There is not just one.
-It depends on many factors, such as quality, durability, beauty, rarity, deposit, market trends.
+It depends on many factors, such as quality, durability, beauty, rarity, deposit, and market trends.
 Some people can name tanzanite, as it is quite popular and valuable now.
-In most cases, the most precious gemstone is a fancy colored diamond, blue or red.
+In most cases, the most precious gemstone is a fancy-colored diamond, blue or red.

 What is the Rarest Precious Gemstone?

 The rarest precious gemstone is fancy-colored blue or red diamond.
 Because of the rarity, the price for 1 carat of fancy colored diamonds can go for more than $1,000,000.
 Sometimes tanzanite can be considered the rarest precious gemstone as it has only one supply source in the world.